leilatrend/time-travel-bug-demo/README.md

 4. AI suggests checking `APIRouter.js` line 515 for `fileData` handling
 5. Developer can time-travel to that commit for investigation

+### Historical Bug Analysis Example

+1. User reports: *"FormHandler null pointer error"*
+2. AI searches commit history for form-related changes
+3. AI finds bug was introduced in `f28f553` and fixed in `b04b475`
+4. AI provides timeline of the bug lifecycle
+5. Developer can study both the introduction and fix for learning

 ---

 ## 🛠️ Development Notes